sindresorhus/mimic-function/readme.md

 ### mimicFn(to, from)

-It will modify `to` and return it.
+Modifies the `to` function and returns it.

 #### to